-- 1. Engage all-wheel drive. - 2.
-Drive slowly and use extreme caution. - 3.
-If the vehicle begins to roll over, or if it feels as if it may roll over, immediately turn downhill. - 4.
-Avoid obstacles and changes in terrain that may lower or raise one side of the vehicle or cause the vehicle to slide. - 5.
-If the vehicle begins to slide downhill, immediately turn downhill to stop the slide, or stop the vehicle and maneuver slowly and carefully until the vehicle can be driven straight downhill.
+- Engage all-wheel drive. - Never operate in TURF mode (if equipped) while operating on a hill or other irregular terrain.
+Always move the AWD switch to AWD before ascending or descending a hill. - 3.
+Drive slowly and use extreme caution. - If the vehicle begins to roll over, or if it feels as if it may roll over, immediately turn downhill. - Avoid obstacles and changes in terrain that may lower or raise one side of the vehicle or cause the vehicle to slide. - If the vehicle begins to slide downhill, immediately turn downhill to stop the slide, or stop the vehicle and maneuver slowly and carefully until the vehicle can be driven straight downhill.